In order to properly learn and use JavaScript you should have an understanding of HTML.

 Reverse a string

-The code for reversing a string is part of the code above, here is the for loop that does it:
+The code for reversing a string is part of the code above, here

 for(var i = myString.length; i >= 0; i--){